OpenEarable/open-earable/README.md

 7. Similarly, navigate to the following directory: `packages/arduino/hardware/mbed_nano/4.0.4/cores/arduino/mbed/targets/TARGET_NORDIC/TARGET_NRF5x/TARGET_SDK_15_0/modules/nrfx/drivers/include`.

-8. In this directory, locate the file named "nrfx_spi.h" and replace it with the provided "nrfx_spi.h" file from the "resources/spi_files" folder of this repository.
+8. In this directory, locate the file named `nrfx_spi.h` and replace it with the provided `nrfx_spi.h` file from the `resources/spi_files` folder of this repository.

-9. In the same directory, replace the "nrfx_spim.c" file with the "nrfx_spim.c" file provided under "resources/spi_files" of this repository.
+9. In the same directory, replace the `nrfx_spim.c` file with the `nrfx_spim.c` file provided under `resources/spi_files` of this repository.

-### sdfat Library Setup
+### sdFat Library Setup
-One of the library requirements is the SdFat library from Bill Greiman.
+One of the library dependencies is the SdFat library from Bill Greiman.
 This library is used to send data to the SD card.
-If the Arduino default SD Card library is used or if the SdFat library is used without changing its configurations OpenEarable data transfer is very slow topping about 33kbps.
-This is not sufficient to record audio.
-However, with Bill Greiman's library and some small modifications it is possible to get write speeds up to 1.5Mbps.
-To achieve the required SD card speed, the SdFatConfig of the SdFat library needs to be modified.
+To achieve the desired write speeds of up to 1.5Mbps the library has to be modified slighlty.

-Go to the "Arduino/libraries" folder and locate the "SdFat" library folder.
+1. Go to the `Arduino/libraries` folder and locate the `SdFat` library folder.
 There find the `SdFatConfig.h`.

-Replace it with the provided config file `SdFatConfig.h` found in the `resources/sdfat_config` folder of this repository.
+3. Replace it with the provided `SdFatConfig.h` file found in the `resources/sdfat_config` folder of this repository.

 <! -- The most notable change was setting of the `USE_SPI_ARRAY_TRANSFER` flag.) -->